What Does the Average Australian Home Loan Look Like?

 Somewhat surprisingly, the capital city with the second-highest monthly mortgage repayments is Darwin, with a median cost of $2,171 per month.
 That’s slightly higher than the Canberra ($2,055) and Perth ($2,000) averages but substantially more than what you’ll be paying in either Brisbane ($1,885), Melbourne ($1,820), or Adelaide ($1,517).

 These statistics show it definitely costs more to live in a capital city, with the nationwide average mortgage repayments reported to be just $1,755 per month.

 According to a 2018 report released by the ABS, first home buyers in most states are borrowing slightly less on average.
 But, once again, the amounts differ substantially between capital cities.

 So, while first home buyers in Sydney are averaging $377,500 for their mortgage total, those in Brisbane are borrowing just $301,800.

-If you’re curious about how much you could afford to borrow, contact North Brisbane Home Loans and speak to one of our mortgage experts today.
+If you’re curious about how much you could afford to borrow or the average mortgage in Brisbane, Australia, contact North Brisbane Home Loans and speak to one of our mortgage brokers in Brisbane today.